alexandrabaturina/racer/README.md

 | Windows | ORIGIN_ALLOWED=http://localhost:3000 ./bin/server-32.exe |
 | Linux (Ubuntu, etc..)| ORIGIN_ALLOWED=http://localhost:3000 ./bin/server-linux-32 |

-**NOTE:** this process will use your terminal tab, so you will have to open a new tab and navigate back to the project root to start the front end.
+**NOTE:** This process will use your terminal tab, so you will have to open a new tab and navigate back to the project root to start the front end.

 ### Starting Frontend
 To start the frontend, run one of the following commands from the root folder.